 Twisted Pair Cable

 A twisted pair power cable is made of color-coded pairs of insulated copper wires, which are interlaced.
-The diameter if each copper wire varies from 0.4 to 0.8mm, and the number of insulated copper wire pairs vary in different types of twisted pair power cables.
+The diameter of each copper wire varies from 0.4 to 0.8mm, and the number of insulated copper wire pairs varies in different types of twisted pair power cables.